lizardfs/documentation/source/adminguide/troubleshooting.rst

                                drv probe link
         Link detected: yes

-As you can see, the interface report a speed of 100Mb/s.
-It has Auto-negotiation enabled so is most probably connected to a 10Mb/s switch port.
+As you can see, the interface reports a speed of 100Mb/s.
+It has Auto-negotiation enabled so is most probably connected to a 100Mb/s switch port.

 .. seealso: https://www.kernel.org/pub/software/network/ethtool/